 The subtitle of this book refers to learning’s ‘psychological foundations’.
 So, what sort of things are ‘foundational’ and what might be the motive for identifying them?
 Perhaps it is easier to position these questions if they are posed for a more familiar aspect of human functioning: for instance, a physiological topic, rather than a psychological one.
 So, it might be asked “what is foundational to respiration?” and, perhaps, “what is the motive for sharing the answer?”

 Foundational matters concern a system’s functionality.
 In the case of respiration, explaining foundations would involve explaining the components and the workings of a dynamic system: oxygen, carbon dioxide, red blood cells, lungs, the traffic of circulation, etc. This would include acknowledging the varying and sometimes imperfect way in which the system operates.
-It follows that the reasons for finding out more about such things would be to ensure that a particular system (your own or someone else’s) functioned optimally.
+One strong reason for finding out more about such things would be to ensure that a particular system (your own or someone else’s) functioned optimally.
 How to maintain or tune things so that it does.

-If there is a political imperative to foster learning-about-learning, it will be pursued most vigorously in relation to formal education.
+If there is a political imperative to foster learning-about-learning, its urgency will be most strongly felt in relation to formal education.
 Responsible politicians will naturally wish to serve educational innovation, and so the promotion of research-based ideas about learning will seem a good investment.
 In the UK, the Education Endowment Foundation is one agency that mediates such ambitions (Edovalk and Nevill, 2021; Higgins, Aguilera et al, 2010; Madgwick, Francis and Kay, 2023).
 For an insight into which learning processes are judged deserving of closer understanding, it is worth noting what they recommend.
-These are discussed in a document proposing how cognitive science may be approached in the classroom (Perry, Lea et al, 2021).
+These themes are discussed in a document proposing how cognitive science may be approached in the classroom (Perry, Lea et al, 2021).

 To those unfamiliar with theories about learning, the contents of this list may seem daunting.
-And yet, this is a vocabulary promising to provide greater coherence and depth to everyday understandings of learning.
-Many experienced commentators have urged that educational practice can only be strengthened by a firm grounding in research-led theory (e.g., Burkhardt and Schoenfeld, 2003; Nagel, Bleck and Liposwky 2023; Nasir, Lee et al, 2021; Nelson and Campbell, 2017).
+And yet, that contents promises to provide greater coherence and depth to everyday understandings of how learning happens.
+Many experienced commentators have urged strengthening educational practice through a firm grounding in research-led theory (e.g., Burkhardt and Schoenfeld, 2003; Nagel, Bleck and Liposwky 2023; Nasir, Lee et al, 2021; Nelson and Campbell, 2017).
 The focus of this advice has recently shifted towards stressing the particular urgency of insights from cognitive psychology (Perry, Lea et al, 2021; Putnam and Roediger, 2018; Richens, 2021).
 For example, within the UK government, adopting findings from this area of research has been highlighted as an important policy commitment (Department of Education, 2019).